Skip to main content

 Wage Tax

 Wage tax is withheld from employee wages and serves as an advance payment of income tax.
 Employers are responsible for deducting this tax from employees’ paychecks and remitting it to the tax authorities.
-This system ensures that employees fulfill their income tax obligations throughout the year, rather than in a lump sum at tax time.

 National Insurance Contributions

-• General Old Age Pensions Act (AOW): Provides pensions to residents upon reaching retirement age.
+• General Old Age Pensions Act (AOW)

 Employed Persons’ Insurance Contributions